Joannamcgallagher/body-and-soul-yoga/README.md

 This is a website created for users of  all levels of fitness and abilities, to research different types of yoga offered, tutorials on each and a form to sign up for more information.
 Users will be able to try out the different types of yoga and determine which they would prefer.
 The target audience here is very broad as yoga is such a popular workout and can be done by anyone regardless of age or fitness ability.

-### User story
+## User story
 * As a user, I want to find out more information about yoga.
 I am a novice on this subject and am interesed in researching it more before I commit to a yoga class.
 I would like to see the different types of yoga and also tutorials that I can follow at home so I can decide then which class to take if I decide to proceed.
+I would also like the option to be able to sign up so I can receive more information regarding yoga and what the site offers.

 ## Design